eafulton/ETI-Gao/README.md

-# ETI
+# ETI and Gao Resilience

-R script for calcuting the Ecosystem Traits Index (ETI) - a composite ecosystem index for tracking the state of fished ecosystems
+R scripts for plotting the Gao resilience of a system and for calcuting the Ecosystem Traits Index (ETI) - a composite ecosystem index for tracking the state of fished ecosystems

-These are the R scripts to calculate the ETI for fisheries data using an R template or Ecosim with Ecopath output.

 This work was supported by the Lenfest Ocean Program and CSIRO Australia.